EsteemedIO/styleguide.esteemed.io/writing-for-social-media.md

 When appropriate, you can tag the subject of your post on Twitter or Facebook.
 But avoid directly tweeting at or otherwise publicly tagging a post subject with messages like, “Hey, we wrote about you!”
 Never ask for retweets, likes, or favorites.

-* Yes: “We talked with @lauraolin about turning her awesome emails into a book. http://blog.Esteemed/how-laura-olins-emails-got-her-freelance-work-and-a-book-deal”
+* Yes: “We talked with @remoteworklife about gaining independence as a contractor.
-* No: “Hey @lauraolin, can you RT this post we wrote about you? http://blog.Esteemed/how-laura-olins-emails-got-her-freelance-work-and-a-book-deal”
+* No: “Hey @remoteworklife, can you RT this post we wrote about you?

 ### Hashtags